SAP-archive/crash-similarity-inspector/README.md

 We love contributions!
 Before submitting a Pull Request, it's always good to start with a new issue first.

 ## License
 This repository is licensed under Apache 2.0.
-Full license text is available in [LICENSE](https://github.com/SAP/duplicate-crash-identifier/blob/main/LICENSE).
+Full license text is available in [LICENSE](https://github.com/SAP/crash-similarity-inspector/blob/main/LICENSE).

-Detailed information including third-party components and their licensing/copyright information is available via [REUSE](https://api.reuse.software/info/github.com/SAP/duplicate-crash-identifier).
+Detailed information including third-party components and their copyright information is available via [REUSE](https://api.reuse.software/info/github.com/SAP/crash-similarity-inspector).